axonzeta/node-llama-cpp/docs/guide/multimodal.md

 #### Methods

+- `loadMediaFromBuffer(context: LlamaContext, mediaBuffer: Buffer): MultiBitmap` - Load media (image or audio) from a buffer.
+Automatically detects the media type.
-- `loadImageFromBuffer(imageBuffer: Buffer): MultiBitmap` - Load an image from a buffer.
+- `loadImageFromBuffer(imageBuffer: Buffer): MultiBitmap` - Load an image from a buffer (deprecated, use loadMediaFromBuffer).
 - `createBitmapCollection(): MultiBitmaps` - Create a new collection of bitmaps.
-- `tokenizeAndEvaluate(context: LlamaContext, text: string, images: Buffer[] | MultiBitmaps): Promise<TokenizeAndEvaluateResult>` - **Recommended method** - Tokenize and evaluate multimodal content in one step.
-Automatically handles context management and processes both text and images into the context state.
+- `tokenizeAndEvaluateMedia(context: LlamaContext, text: string, media: Buffer[] | MultiBitmaps): Promise<TokenizeAndEvaluateResult>` - **Recommended method** - Tokenize and evaluate multimodal content in one step.
+Automatically handles context management and processes both text and media into the context state.
-- `tokenize(context: LlamaContext, text: string, images: Buffer[] | MultiBitmaps): Promise<MultimodalTokenizeResult>` - Lower-level method to tokenize text with images.
+- `tokenizeMedia(context: LlamaContext, text: string, media: Buffer[] | MultiBitmaps): Promise<MultimodalTokenizeResult>` - Lower-level method to tokenize text with media.
 Returns tokens that need to be manually set in a sequence.
 Multimodal context is automatically managed per-context.

 #### Properties